TwigSlot/twig-server/docs/CONTRIBUTING.md

 [Please follow their installation guide here](https://python-poetry.org/docs/#installation)

-> Note: You might want to configure poetry to create the virtualenvs within the
+> **Note**: You might want to configure poetry to create the virtualenvs within the
 > repo directory itself, not scattered around your home.
 > `poetry config virtualenvs.in-project true` should do it.

 Next, create a new Python 3.9 virtualenv with `poetry env use 3.9`

-> Warning: If you are using a virtualenv manager like pyenv, you might want to set
+> **Warning**: If you are using a virtualenv manager like pyenv, you might want to set
 > `poetry config virtualenvs.prefer-active-python true` so that you can obtain
 > the right Python version (3.9)